 During Eugene School District 4J’s school year, Moss Street Children’s Center will share after-school transportation responsibilities with the Vivian Olum Center.
-Because we’ll be coordinating our pick-up schedules with 14 schools, we’ve set guidelines to help make the bus runs go as smoothly as possible.
+Because we’ll be coordinating our pick-up schedules with several schools, we’ve set guidelines to help make the bus runs go as smoothly as possible.
 In addition, other children are transported to MSCC by 4J district personnel.

 - If your child will not need to be picked up, or will not be coming to MSCC, please call us the day before, or the morning of, to let us know.
 If you call us close to pick-up time, you may get an answering machine, but please still leave a message and we will alert staff not to wait for your child.